SentinelByte/SentinelByte.github.io/README.md

 ---

 ## ✍️ Blog
+## ✍️ Latest Posts

-Explore the [SentinelByte GitHub Pages site](https://sentinelbyte.github.io/) for blog posts, write-ups, and field reports on topics ranging from:
+Check out the latest posts on [SentinelByte's Blog »](/blog/) for blog posts, write-ups, and field reports on topics ranging from:

 ### 🔎 Investigative & Field Topics
 - Cybersecurity threats and modern scam breakdowns